gnosisguild/zodiac-module-reality/README.md

 - The oracle MUST implements the [Realitio contract interface](./contracts/interfaces/Realitio.sol)
 - It MUST not be possible to ask the same question with the same parameters again
 - Once a result is known for a question and it is finalized it MUST not change
+- The oracle MUST use the same question id generation algorithm as this module

 ### EIP-712 details